CraneSoftwrights/Validate-20022/README.md

 When there is a schema error of any kind, the script creates a file named by adding the “.error.txt” suffix to the input file name and records the error information in that file.

 When there is a Schematron data integrity error, the script also creates a file named by adding the “.svrl.xml” suffix to the input file name and records the Schematron SVRL record information in that file.

+Please consult the HTML readme file for a complete description of how to use the distribution package.